ERROR23141/soc-playbook/hunts/threat-hunting-wazuh-rdp-ssh-smb.md

    - Monitor and alert on:
      - New local/domain admins
      - Changes to sensitive AD groups
-   - Useful for detecting post-compromise privilege escalation.
+   - Useful for detecting post compromise privilege escalation.